globusonline/provision/doc/instance_operations.rst

 	Starting instance gpi-02156188...

-``gp-start`` may take a few minutes to fully deploy the instance.
+``gp-instance-start`` may take a few minutes to fully deploy the instance.
 The example topology in this chapter should only take ~3 minutes:

 ::